Schizophrenia: A Brief History

 Whilst the policy of care in the community has allowed us to leave many of the problems of the old asylums behind us there are many including this website who feel that much, much more could be done to alleviate this tragic condition.

-Some argue that the Mental Health Service appears always to be the poor relation in the NHS attracting fewer resources and less publicity than other sexier areas of NHS work such as children’s health or cancer.
+Some argue that the Mental Health Service appears always to be the poor relation in the NHS attracting fewer resources and less publicity than other more attractive areas of NHS work such as children’s health or cancer.
 Some see the huge disparities in research funding between schizophrenia and other physical conditions such as heart disease as being evidence of a lack of will amongst decision makers to come to terms with the condition.
 Others see the very large number of people living with schizophrenia who are confined in our prisons rather than in hospital as being a lingering throwback to the old days before the Victorians built their asylums.

 Whilst treatment of schizophrenia in our society has moved on there is still much to be done.
 For the future the challenge will be whether the attitudes of society can be changed to face up to this condition which remains one of the most serious public health issues that our society faces today.